SamSamskies/lnurlw-streamer/README.md

 # LNURLw Streamer

 This is a wrapper around the LNbits LNURLw shareable link page.
 A success message is displayed whenever someone successfully claims an LNURL withdraw payment.
 LNURL withdraw QR code is refreshed after every payment.
+See it in action on [one of my live streams](https://youtu.be/zpt9jtYHD8g).

 ![lnurlw-stream-demo](https://user-images.githubusercontent.com/3655410/182078199-06bdd8b8-f90a-4681-a039-63b25136f559.gif)